-[:save] Save the currently loaded program as an executable evaluating the main expression "main".
-The executable is stored in the file Mod if Mod is the name of the currently loaded main module.

-$\underline{:}$ save \underline{expr} Similar as ": \underline{save} " but the expression \underline{expr} (typically: a call to the main function) will be evaluated by the executable.

-rocess which runs in parallel to the current KiCS2 process.
+- :save Save the currently loaded program as an executable evaluating the main expression "main".
+The executable is stored in the file Mod if Mod is the name of the currently loaded main module. - :save expr Similar as ":save" but the expression expr (typically: a call to the main function) will be evaluated by the executable. - :fork expr The expression expr, which is typically of type "IO ()", is evaluated in an independent process which runs in parallel to the current KiCS2 process.
 All output and error messages from this new process are suppressed.
 This command is useful to test distributed Curry programs where one can start a new server process by this command.
 The new process will be terminated when the evaluation of the expression expr is finished.

-:!cmd | Shell escape: execute cmd in a Unix shell.
+:! cmd Shell escape: execute cmd in a Unix shell.